Like anything else, electric scooters have pros and cons. These are the main advantages and disadvantages that electric scooters bring.

 7. Electric scooters are safe (when ridden responsibly)

-Electric scooter health risks are minuscule, and accidents are not common.
+Electric scooters have a few interesting health benefits, and also, electric scooter health risks are minuscule, with accidents being uncommon.
 If you ride defensively and responsibly, you will ride your scooter for years without an accident.

 Of course, accidents can happen, but most of the time you will not be riding at speeds that can cause you or anyone else any serious injuries.